Assistance (play): Scene Three

-The scene opens with Nora and Jenny working in the office.
-Jenny is also in her mid to late 20s; she is British and full of life.
+Nora and Jenny work in the office.
+Jenny is also in her mid to late 20s; she is British.
 She sits at Heather's old desk.
 The tension between Nora and Jenny is intense.
 Jenny only wants to stick together and try to move up the ladder as a team because “we girls have to stick together in this sausage factory.”
-Nora, annoyed by Jenny's view on the workspace, feels like the best way to get her to stop is to take jabs at Jenny.
-On top of all of this tension they still need to do their jobs.
-Nora speaks on the phone with Joaquin, struggling to get Daniel's medicine sent to him so that Daniel receives it immediately as his plane lands in London.
-Jenny tries to help the situation, and Nora gets flustered because Jenny is doing her job better than she is.
-Later in the scene things start to get hectic.
-Justin loses Daniel and he is alone.
+Nora, annoyed by Jenny, feels like the best way to get her to stop is to take jabs at Jenny.
+Nora eventually speaks on the phone with Joaquin, struggling to get Daniel's medicine sent to him so that Daniel receives it immediately as his plane lands in London.
+Jenny tries to help, and Nora gets flustered because Jenny is doing her job better than she is.
+Justin later loses Daniel and he is alone.
 The office starts to get busy with calls.
 Nora says, “The only thing keeping [Daniel] from being a full-on homeless person is the four of us.”
-She says this in a sense of desperation.
-In a short amount of time Nora has decided that she has had enough, and she walks out.
-The scene ends with Nick trying to make sense of what happened and Jenny trying to make things better.
+Nora then decides that she has had enough and walks out.
+Nick tries to make sense of what happened and Jenny attempts to make things better.

-Interlude - Justin
+Interlude – Justin

-In the final interlude, Justin talks to his therapist about his broken foot.
-Justin reveals that Daniel's limousine ran over his foot, but he tries to shed the blame and protect Daniel by saying it was his own fault.
+Justin talks to his therapist about his broken foot.
+Daniel's limousine ran over Justin's foot, but the latter tries to shed the blame and protect Daniel by saying it was his own fault.
 The person driving Daniel's limousine drove over his foot.
-He comes to the conclusion that he does not need his therapist anymore and would rather continue to work for his unsympathetic boss, saying, “I’ve seen greatness, I’m next to brilliance every day.
+He comes to the conclusion that he does not need his therapist anymore and would rather continue to work for Daniel, saying, “I've seen greatness, I'm next to brilliance every day.
 And it needs to be defended constantly.
 He needs to be protected from nobodies LIKE YOU!”